nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

 Device Environment:
-* Must have Java 11 or higher
+* Must have Java 11 or higher installed in OS
 * 32-bit or 64-bit environment
-* Command Line Interface
+* Command Line Interface or Terminal for Mac

 Performance:
 * Function offline, without the need for internet access
 * Quick to launch and use
 * No noticeable lag or delay in performance when running
 * Intuitive and seamless for new users.
+* Ability to export the data into a txt file to load on another OS

 Reliability:
 * Data files should be updated constantly and accurately, with no data loss
 * Data records should be retrievable and readable
 * Text inputs should produce similar results if utilised multiple times.
+* Program should run without and forced-close error due to bugs

 ## Glossary